ktaylor63/southeast/site/content/news/may-19th-2017-is-endangered-species-day.md

     - 'Louisiana Black Bear'
     - 'Magazine Mountain Shagreen'
     - 'Okaloosa Darter'
+    - 'Panama City Ecological Services Field Office'
     - Recovery
     - 'Tennessee Purple Coneflower'
     - 'Tulotoma Snail'
     - 'Wood Stork'
-    - Panama City
 hero:
     name: brown-pelican.jpg
     alt: 'A large grey bird flying in front of a bright blue sky.'
     caption: 'Brown pelican.
 Photo by <a href="https://www.flickr.com/photos/jon_d_anderson/">Jon.
 D. Anderson</a> <a href="https://creativecommons.org/licenses/by-nc-nd/2.0/">CC BY-NC-ND 2.0</a>.'
     link: 'https://flic.kr/p/gmgRfE'
-updated: 'May 16th, 2017'
+updated: 'November 15th, 2018'
 ---

 Endangered Species Day was created by a Senate resolution in 2006 to encourage “the people of the United States to become educated about, and aware of, threats to species, success stories in species recovery, and the opportunity to promote species conservation worldwide.”
 It has since been celebrated in more than a dozen other countries as well.

 Today, the U.S. Fish and Wildlife Service (Service) is proud to celebrate this annual day, and to honor the recovery work being done under the [Endangered Species Act](/endangered-species-act), (ESA) which protects endangered and threatened species and the ecosystems upon which they depend, and helps them [recover](/endangered-species-act/recovery).
 The ESA is administered by the Service and the National Marine Fisheries Service.

 ## What is a success story in species recovery?

 A success story is when partners, working together, conduct recovery actions to help remove or reduce threats for an endangered or threatened species and therefore improve its status in its natural environment.
 In some situations, the Service and its partners make so much progress in addressing threats that a species can be “downlisted” from endangered to threatened status, or could even no longer require ESA protection.

 ## What are some examples of success stories?

 The American alligator, bald eagle, brown pelican, Eggert’s sunflower, Tennessee purple coneflower, and Magazine mountain shagreen snail are among many of the listed species that have benefitted from the ESA, so much so they no longer require the law’s protections.

 Other species like the American crocodile, Okaloosa darter, tulotoma snail, and wood stork have had threats reduced to the point where they are now identified as threatened rather than endangered.

 For recent examples of success stories, click below for information on the recently delisted Louisiana black bear and white-haired goldenrod plant and information on the West Indian manatee recently downlisted to threatened status.

 <ul class="article-gallery">
   <li class="card">